 A common example of a protection afforded by registering your trademark is that the registration earmarks a point in time which you officially started using your trademark as your brand.
 This date is on file with the trademark registration office and helps you defend against other parties attempting to use your trademark or claiming it as their own.
 Essentially a trademark registration provides you with proof that the trademark belongs to you.

 Trademark registration only provides protection for certain aspects of your trademark.
 For example, see the Efinitytech logo below:

 This Trademark has two main components to it.
 (1) the “e” inside a white square and (2) the text “efinitytech” below.
 The “e” inside the white square is the logo.
 The words “efinitytech” below the logo are actually the trade name.
 Registration of this trademark may only protect the “e” inside the white square and might not afford protection to the text below.
-It may be necessary to file a registration for a trade name to afford protection to the text as well.
+It may be necessary to file a registration for a trade name, in addition to the trademark to afford protection to the text as well.

 This is a very short answer to a very complex area of law.
 This is only meant as a primer on the topic and is by no means a comprehensive answer.
 Please note, this article is not intended as legal advice.
 If you would like to know more about trademarks, registration, or other matters please feel free to reach out to us at www.Baxterlegalservices.com